-As of March 31, 2023 the Group recognises deferred income tax only for Bulgarian companies and at a 10% tax rate and for the Slovenian company assessed at tax rate 19%.
+As of June 30, 2023 the Group recognises deferred income tax only for Bulgarian companies and at a 10% tax rate and for the Slovenian company assessed at tax rate 19%.

-2.11.16.
+All amounts are in thousand Bulgarian leva unless otherwise stated 2.11.16.
 Earnings per share